 - In order to protect health and maintain face-to-face learning, we set the target that 90% of all university members are vaccinated by the end of October.
-To this end, we provide vaccination opportunities near the university’s academic buildings.
-By the end of July, 87% of the UT employees had received at least one dose of the vaccine.
+By the beginning of September, 90% of the UT employees had received at least one dose of the vaccine.
 Currently, there is no information about students but we have asked for anonymised data from the Health Insurance Fund.
-Until we reach the 90% target, everyone must wear a mask in public rooms (corridors, lobbies, etc.) and at crowded events.

-- Access to studies is guaranteed to everyone but students who have not been vaccinated or do not wish to reveal their health data to teaching staff must wear a mask during studies in the university buildings.
-Teaching staff have the right to ask unmasked students to present the digital Covid certificate.
+- Access to studies is guaranteed to everyone but students must wear a mask during studies in the university buildings.

 - Vaccination guarantees participation in face-to-face classes.
 This means that in case of close contact with a coronavirus carrier, vaccinated students without symptoms of the viral disease do not have to isolate and miss studies.
 The university does not have to ensure online learning opportunities to unvaccinated students who are absent from classes due to illness or safe-isolation rules.